A Shape Dynamics Tutorial

 I give a review of these results in Section~\ref{ExtendedRWR}.
-For the moment, I'll limit myself to noting an important detail, which at this level might seem unimportant and be ignored, but will become very relevant later.
+For the moment, I'll just underline an important detail, which at this level might seem unimportant and be ignored, but will become very relevant later.
 The issue regards the relative factor in the `supermetric': if we generalize the Lagrangian (\ref{BestMatchedActionForGravity}) to

 by adding the coefficient $\lambda$ in the kinetic term, we get an additional term in the propagation of the Hamiltonian constraint:

 which, if the diffeomorphism constraint $\nabla_j p^{ij} \approx 0$ is already implemented, introduces a new constraint $p \approx \rm{\it const}$.
 This is not propagated by the evolution, but it gives rise to a `specifier' equation (case 3 of Dirac's analysis) which, in its turn, leads to a well-defined system with two propagating degrees of freedom (see Section~\ref{ExtendedRWR} for the details).
 The new constraint has a simple geometric interpretation as the generator of position-dependent conformal transformations